Ballymacarrett

-Ballymacarrett or Ballymacarret (from Irish Baile Mhic Gearóid 'MacGearóid's settlement') is the name of both a townland and electoral ward in Belfast.
-The townland is in County Down and the electoral ward is part of the Titanic district electoral area of Belfast City Council.
+Ballymacarrett or Ballymacarret (from Irish Baile Mhic Gearóid 'MacGearóid's settlement') is the name of both a townland and electoral ward in Belfast, Northern Ireland.
+The townland is in the civil parish of Knockbreda in the historic barony of Castlereagh Upper in County Down, and has existed since earlier than 1622.

-The ward was created in 1973 with most of the population coming from the former Pottinger ward.
-The ward was slightly enlarged in 1985, taking in part of the Island ward.
+The electoral ward is part of the Titanic district electoral area of Belfast City Council.
+The ward was created in 1973, with most of the population coming from the former Pottinger ward.
+It was slightly enlarged in 1985, taking in part of the Island ward.

-The ward consists of two distinct districts : Ballymacarrett itself, which is almost entirely Protestant, and the Short Strand which is almost entirely Catholic, with the two separated by a peaceline.
+The ward consists of two distinct districts: Ballymacarrett, which is almost entirely Protestant, and the Short Strand which is almost entirely Catholic, with the two separated by a peaceline.
 Consequently, in the 2001 census, the Roman Catholic community background figure was 51%.

 Set in the shadows of the Harland and Wolff cranes Samson & Goliath, large numbers of local men worked in the shipyard during its heyday.
 The area is also well known for 'Ulster's Freedom Corner', a series of loyalist murals.

 History

+Ballymacarrett has not always been part of Belfast.
+Even after its industry, infrastructure and population had become intertwined with the city, its official incorporation happened slowly in several stages, with Belfast often reluctant to take on the burden of the townland's population.
+It was incorporated into the municipal boundary of Belfast in 1852.